Skip to main content

 2.0

-Office of Personnel Management directs that federal employees be ordered to report colleagues in DEI crackdown
+Office of Personnel Management directs that federal employees report colleagues in DEI crackdown

 1. Original Date Announced